rudifus/FontRenderer/README.md

-## FontRenderer - android truetype font converter into java/kotlin pixel bytes codes for LCD/OLED displays
+# FontRenderer - android truetype font converter into java/kotlin pixel bytes code arrays for LCD/OLED displays

 *FontRenderer* is android to preview and convert available true type fonts with extended latin characters such as diacritics into code usable for showing text on LCD/OLED displays connected to Raspberry Pi or Android Things devices.